DigitalNZ/supplejack/_posts/2014-05-02-schema-dsl-domain-specific-language.md

 mongo_index :status, fields: [{status: 1}]
 ```

-See [Example Concept Schema](/supplejack/api/creating-schemas.html) for an example of Mongo Indexing.
+See the main _Example Concept Schema_ example in [Creating Schemas](/supplejack/api/creating-schemas.html) for a demonstration of setting up Mongo Indexing.

 ## Record Fields